 In these challenging times, it is important for everyone to remember, clichéd and all as it sounds, that for once we are all in this together.
 COVID-19 is having an impact on everyone’s lives in some way or another.
 We can see the great work that is being done in many sectors to fight COVID-19 and we must support all frontline staff at this time.
-They are making huge sacrifices for each and every one of us while we are being asked to stay at home, wash our hands, and maintain social distancing… when I put it like that it sounds simple!
+They are making huge sacrifices for each and every one of us while we are coping with COVID-19 by being asked to stay at home, wash our hands, and maintain social distancing… when I put it like that it sounds simple!

 However, very few people like change nor adapt to change easily and all our lives have altered significantly in the past few weeks.
 While we know it is for the greater good, that doesn’t mean it is easy.
 It is important to control what we can and take it day by day in an attempt to maintain some level of sanity.
 At the moment things are changing on a daily basis so no point in thinking too far ahead and sure aren’t we constantly being told by the experts (not me!) to live in the present… Never a better time for it.